 3. Roof Suitability

-Before you decide to install solar panels, you need to ensure that your roof is strong enough to support the system’s weight.
+Before installing solar panels, you must ensure your roof is strong enough to support the system’s weight.

 For instance, a 4 kW system typically consists of 16 panels of 250W, making the total weight close to 280kg.

 The material of your roof is also important to consider.
 While most materials can handle solar panels comfortably, slate and wooden roofs might be too brittle.
-Moreover, your roof needs to be large enough to fit the solar panels.
+Moreover, your roof must be large enough to fit the solar panels.

 You need about 30 cm of space around the panels, so a 4 kW system requires at least 29 sq.m. of roof area.